paulbricman/paulbricman.github.io/_pages/bookshelf.md

 - A Fire Upon The Deep, Vernor Vinge
 - A Mind at Play, Jimmy Soni & Rob Goodman (DNF)
+- A Psalm for the Wild-Built, Becky Chambers
 - **All the Light We Cannot See**, Anthony Doerr
 - **Anathem**, Neal Stephenson
 - Augmenting Human Intellect, Douglas Engelbart